Chair: Associate Professor Fraleigh

 To carry out the goals of this approach to art education, pre-service art educators must develop their own art practice and use their practice to inform their pedagogy.
 Thus, they come to understand their studio art practice as research, as the place where they are constructing new knowledge.
 By mastering art processes and techniques, through the understanding of materials and their potential for shaping ideas, the pre-service educator calls on these experiences as he or she writes curricula that support and challenge the artistic development and learning styles of all children.

-- Students of art history and criticism who plan to pursue graduate degrees in art history must be fluent in two languages.
+- Students of art history and criticism who plan to pursue graduate degrees in art history/museum studies are strongly recommended to pursue advanced study in a relevant foreign language (French, German, Spanish, etc.).

-- Students in the graphic design track who plan to pursue graduate studies should contact their advisor to plan additional courses for study.
+- Students who plan to pursue graduate studies should contact their advisor to plan additional courses for study.

 Notes on Art Courses and the Art Major